Our Canal Cruising Companion

 Having forty winks after a strenuous ball fetching session

-Christmas 2016 with new jumper and toys
+Her second Christmas - 2016 - with new jumper and toys

 On Bidston Hill after a visit to the dog groomer